Noah-Huppert/NoahHuppert.com/README.md

 ## Environment Variables ***Development***
-To make local development easier create a file in the root of the project called `.env` and put environment variables in it in the form of:
+To make local development easier create a file in the root of the project called `..env.development` and put environment variables in it in the form of:

 ```
 KEY1=value1